-4.1.1 CivicLink (95)
+4.1.1 CivicLink (98)

-The G4+ CivicLink (95) Plug-In ECU supports several options for fitting of a MAP sensor.
+The G4+ CivicLink (98) Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- Factory MAP Sensor Models supported by the G4+ CivicLink (95) Plug-In ECU are factory fitted with a MAP sensor.
-This MAP sensor is suitable for up to 1.2 Bar of boost.
-The factory MAP sensor is wired to An Volt 3. - 2.
+- 1. Factory MAP Sensor Models supported by the G4+ CivicLink (98) Plug-In ECU are factory fitted with a MAP sensor.
+The factory MAP sensor is wired to An Volt 1. - 2.
 MAP Through Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.